 The virus control measures did not adversely affect the school's finances to a great extent.
-However, additional expenditure was incurred, of which approximately 50% was covered by the additional government funding for exceptional costs associated with the virus.
-The school also cancelled all regular lettings from March 2020, resulting in a loss of gross income of approximately £5,000.
+However, some additional expenditure was incurred in respect of testing and additional hygiene measures.
+In addition, no regular weekly lettings took place during this period, resulting in a loss of income.